vaishnavi-shetty1/DSA/README.md

 * Uses a stack data structure to evaluate the expression.

-# queue.c
-This repository contains a C program that implements a Circular Queue using an array.
-It provides operations to insert, delete, and display elements in the circular queue.
-This implementation makes use of modular arithmetic to efficiently manage the queue's circular nature.

-Features

-* Implements a Circular Queue with a fixed-size array.
-* Supports the following operations:
-  * Insert (enqueue) an element into the queue.
-  * Delete (dequeue) an element from the queue.
-  * Display the elements currently in the queue.
-* Handles Queue Overflow and Queue Underflow conditions.
-* The queue works in a circular manner, allowing efficient use of memory.

 # postfix.c
 This C program converts an infix expression (standard mathematical notation) to a postfix expression (Reverse Polish Notation).
 It handles operators like +, -, *, /, %, ^, and $, as well as parentheses for grouping.